Annual FilingGA

 The critical nuance for Canadian owners: the LLC's pass-through taxation (a key selling point in the U.S.) may not be recognized by the CRA.
 Canada can recharacterize a U.S. LLC as a corporation for Canadian tax purposes under the Canada–U.S. Tax Treaty, which could result in double taxation.
 Before committing to a Georgia LLC, Canadian founders should compare the structure against a Canadian corporation or a Nova Scotia Unlimited Liability Company (ULC), both of which have clearer CRA treatment.

 Bottom Line: Georgia's annual registration is one of the simplest and cheapest state compliance filings in the country — $50, online-only, and a universal April 1 deadline.
-But the two-year dissolution rule means forgetting it twice costs you $400+ in reinstatement fees and puts your LLC's legal existence at risk.
+But miss April 1 and you owe a $25 late fee; let it slide past the 60-day mark and the dissolution clock starts, which can cost you $400+ in reinstatement fees and put your LLC's legal existence at risk.
 File early, prepay if you're forgetful, and keep your registered agent current.
 For a complete picture of Georgia LLC costs, see our Georgia LLC Taxes & Fees 2026 guide.

 Frequently Asked Questions